w3rix/HRProject-/README.md

 ---
 🔒 All rights reserved.
-This project is the property of Meri..
+This project is the property of Meric.
 Unauthorized use, distribution or modification is prohibited.
 ---

 > This README will grow as the project evolves.
 Keep pushing 👊